daniilshat/age-calculator/README.md

 + CSS;
 + Vanilla JavaScript;

-You can [try](https://codepen.io/daniilshat/pen/LYOPmrb) it online.
+You can [try](https://codepen.io/daniilshat/pen/LYOPmrb) it online on CodePen.

 ## Screenshots